Texas town slams Cruz challenger Beto O'Rourke over his 'false' defense of kneeling NFL athletes

 “My primary point was that Mr. [O'Rourke] is wrong, there are many other things one can do that is more American than showing such disrespect for our veterans and our country,” Hunter said.

 “While it's the right of anyone to kneel and I would defend that right, it's also our right to state our opinion that their method of protest is disrespectful.
-We have 4 veterans on our council including myself, and I think we would all agree on that point,” he added.
+We have four veterans on our council including myself, and I think we would all agree on that point,” he added.